kign/c4wa/etc/doc/language.md

 The ony "native" loop type in Web Assembly is `do ... while()`; you are encouraged to use it whenever practical since this creates cleaner and simpler WAT/WASM code.
 Since it is so common C, we do nevertheless support a regular `for` loop, but not `while() {   }` loop.
 Use `for(; ... ;)` syntax if you must.
-You can use comma `,` to have multiple initializations or increments.
+You _can_ use comma `,` to have multiple initializations or increments, though semantic isn't entirely consistent with C standard.

 You can define multiple variables in one definition like `int *a, b, c[2]` and you can initialize variables when you define them, e.g.